peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

 <b>Return Value:</b>

-The given arbitrary-precision binary number whose binary point is moved the given number of places.
+The given arbitrary-precision binary number whose binary point is moved the specified number of places.
 Signals an invalid operation and returns not-a-number (NaN) if  <i>ed2</i>
  is infinity or NaN, has an Exponent property other than 0.
 Signals an invalid operation and returns not-a-number (NaN) if  <i>ec</i>
  defines a limited precision and exponent range and if  <i>ed2</i>
  's absolute value is greater than twice the sum of the context's EMax property and its Precision property.